xumingthepoet/scriptlang-rust/README.md

 All code must be written with testability in mind:
 - **One-to-one test file mapping**: Each source file should have a corresponding test module in the same file (`#[cfg(test)] mod tests { ... }`).
 - **Test order**: Test functions must be defined in the same order as the functions they test within each file.
-- **No compatibility burden in this phase**: This is a development stage; do not introduce extra version compatibility handling unless explicitly required.
+- **No backward-compat burden by default**: Do not introduce extra version compatibility handling unless explicitly required.
 - **99.5% region coverage required**: `make gate` enforces a minimum compiler/runtime region coverage threshold of `99.50%`.
 - **Write tests first**: When fixing bugs or adding features, write the failing test first (TDD approach).
 - **Test support helpers**: Use the `*_test_support` modules provided by each crate for common test utilities.